fanout96/mfc_cb.node/README.md

 Refer to `config.yml`.

+* Models can be added or removed by placing them into the appropriate section of `updates.yml`.
+This file will get processed based on the `modelScanInterval` setting in `config.yml`, and then listed models will be added or removed from `config.yml`.
+Because `config.yml` gets rewritten during this process, any manual edits you make will be lost.
+It is not recommended to manually add models to `config.yml` while the program is running, but instead to add them to `updates.yml`.

 * MFC models are stored in `config.yml` using their MFC profile ID.
 This allows mfc_cb.node to track the model across name changes.
 To find the profile ID manually, load the models profile page, right click and choose 'View Source', then search for nProfileUserID.
+However, when adding MFC models to `updates.yml` the model's name is used so that looking up the profile ID is not necessary.

-* Chaturbate models are only stored with their model name.
+* Chaturbate models are only stored with their model name and can not currently track a model name change.

 * NOTE: In all cases, model names are currently case sensitive.
 If captures are not starting, double check whether you have the correct case for all characters.

-* Models can be added or removed by placing them into the appropriate section of `updates.yml`.
-This file will get processed based on the `modelScanInterval` setting in `config.yml`.
-When added to `updates.yml`, the model will be placed into the corresponding entry in `config.yml` and once the model has been seen online they will be added to the main record list.
-Because `config.yml` gets rewritten during this process, any manual edits you make to `config.yml` will be lost.
-It is not recommended to manually add models to `config.yml` while the program is running, but instead to add them to `updates.yml`.

 * To run: `node main.js`
 * To run without color: `node main.js --no-color`